MIPPL/nephele-org-website/public/content/staking/withdrawals/index.md

 ### More of a visual learner? {#visual-learner}

-Check out this explanation of Ethereum staking withdrawals by Finematics:
+Check out this explanation of Nephele staking withdrawals by Finematics:

 <YouTube id="RwwU3P9n3uo" />